AlisaGU/Emeifeng/README.md

 # Emeifeng
-just for small but useful tricks
+just for small but engaging tricks, like Emeifeng.